hasura/graphql-engine/docs/graphql/manual/auth/authorization/index.rst

 -------------------------

-If you just want to see role-based access control in action, you need not set up or integrate your auth service with GraphQL Engine.
+If you just want to see role-based access control in action, you need not set up or integrate your auth service with GraphQL engine.
 You can just:

 * Define permission rules for a table for a role.